Mellanox/network-operator/README.md

 ## Prerequisites
 ### Kubernetes Node Feature Discovery (NFD)
-Nvidia Network operator relies on Node labeling to get the cluster to the desired state.
+NVIDIA Network operator relies on Node labeling to get the cluster to the desired state.
 [Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery) `v0.10.1` or newer is expected to be deployed to provide the appropriate labeling:

 - PCI vendor and device information